FusionAuth/fusionauth-example-node-sso/README.md

-# FusionAuth Node.js example
+# FusionAuth Node.js SSO example

-This project is two simple example Node.js applications that illustrates how you can easily implement SSO using FusionAuth.
+This project is two simple example Node.js applications that illustrates how you can easily implement single sign-on (SSO) using FusionAuth.

 ## To run